actualbudget/docs/docs/advanced/oauth-auth.md

 - Passwordless.id

 :::tip
-Each provider has different requirements, see Auth0 for example, you have to change for your own settings:
+Each provider has different requirements.
+One example is Auth0, where you have to change the following:

 ![](/static/img/oauth/provider-requirement.png)
 :::

 #### After setup:

-You will be redirected to login page:
+When setup is done, you will be redirected to the _login_ page:

 ![](/static/img/oauth/first-login.png)

 ### Next Step
-Once OpenID provider is setup.
-Setup [Multiuser](multi-user)
+Once you have configured your OpenID, you can continue to enable [Multiuser](multi-user) login.

 :::tip
-Configuring OpenID provider from options or bootstrap can be only done if your provider supports discovery, otherwise, use [file configuration](oauth-auth#config-using-configuration-file)
+Configuring the OpenID provider from options or during the initial setup for Actual can only be done if your provider supports discovery; otherwise, use [file configuration](oauth-auth#config-using-configuration-file)
 :::